taskcluster/taskcluster-tools/src/docs/tutorial/gecko-docker-images.md

-import ReactMarkdown from 'react-markdown';
+---
-import nextSteps from '../components/nextSteps';
+title: Docker Image Generation

-const view = `
+---

 The docker images used to run Gecko tasks on Linux are defined in [taskcluster/docker](https://dxr.mozilla.org/mozilla-central/source/taskcluster/docker/).
-Each directory represents a different image, and contains a \`Dockerfile\` describing the image itself.
+Each directory represents a different image, and contains a `Dockerfile` describing the image itself.
 These Dockerfiles are a bit more flexible than usual -- see [the Gecko documentation](https://firefox-source-docs.mozilla.org/taskcluster/taskcluster/docker-images.html) for details.

 ## Modifying Docker Images